 - A. Supplemental Ground Water Wells

 - 1. The SPNRD issued no supplemental ground water well permits.

 - B. Supplemental Surface Water Wells

 - 1. The SPNRD issued no supplemental surface water well permits.

 - C. Replacement Wells

-- 1. The SPNRD issued one (1) replacement well permit for a commercial/industrial well that was no longer producing like it previously did.
+- 1. The SPNRD issued four (4) replacement well permits.
+All four were for irrigation wells that had casing go bad or were no longer producing like they previously did.

 - D. Temporary Wells

-1. The SPNRD issued no temporary well permits.
+- 1. The SPNRD issued no temporary well permits.

-E. De-Watering Wells
+- E. De-Watering Wells

-1. The SPNRD issued no de-watering well permits.
+- 1. The SPNRD issued no de-watering well permits.

 - F. Other Permits

-- 1. The SPNRD issued no other permits.
+- 1. The SPNRD issued no other well permits.

-- VI.
+VI.
 VARIANCES

-- A. The SPNRD considers any request that is contrary to existing rules or regulations of the SPNRD or NeDNR as a variance.
-The SPNRD has a Variance Advisory Group that reviews and makes recommendations to the SPNRD Board of Directors on all irrigation

-related variances requested.
+A. The SPNRD considers any request that is contrary to existing rules or regulations of the SPNRD or NeDNR as a variance.
+The SPNRD has a Variance Advisory Group that reviews and makes recommendations to the SPNRD Board of Directors on all irrigation related variances requested.
 All industrial and municipal variance requests go directly to the SPNRD Board of Directors.
 The Board reviews variances on a case-by-case basis, and as the elected governing body; the Board makes the final determination.

-The SPNRD did not approve any variance requests in 2021.
+The SPNRD did not approve any variance requests in 2023.